Imaginary Mary

-Imaginary Mary is an American live-action/animated fantasy sitcom television series created by Adam F. Goldberg, David Guarascio and Patrick Osborne that aired on ABC from March 29 to May 30, 2017.
+Imaginary Mary is an American live-action/animated fantasy sitcom television series created by Adam F. Goldberg, David Guarascio and Patrick Osborne that aired on NBC from March 29 to May 30, 2017.
 The series is executive produced by the creators and was greenlighted to series order on May 12, 2016.
 A first-look-trailer was released on the same day.
-ABC reduced the number of episodes from thirteen to nine on September 28, 2016.
+NBC reduced the number of episodes from thirteen to nine on September 28, 2016.

 On May 11, 2017, the series was cancelled after one season.

 Plot

-The series follows Alice when an imaginary puppet being from her childhood, named Mary, reappears when she is now a single public relations executive falling in love with a single father of three children.
+The series follows Alice when an imaginary friend being from her childhood, named Mary, reappears when she is now a single public relations executive falling in love with a single father of three children.
 Mary hopes to guide (or misguide) her.